Market Street Mission Life Change Program Summer Graduation

 Leader: Kerri Mullins

 This class meets weekly on Sundays in the YFMB Room 204 at 9am.
 Please join us for coffee, fellowship, prayer support and discussion as we move through a book in the Bible verse by verse.
-We are currently in 1st and 2nd Peter.
+We are currently in Galatians.
 All are welcome, whether you have been studying the bible for many years or you have just started on your journey in the Word.

 Class continues throughout the year.